Lithium-ion batteries: shop, charge, and recycle safely

 Learn more here on what to do if you're device or battery is smoking or on fire.

-A significant proportion of incidents involving lithium-ion batteries are from equipment that has been built or engineered by inexperienced or unqualified person.
+Always use a qualified professional: Battery repairs, servicing and installations should always be carried out by qualified professionals.
+A significant proportion of incidents involving lithium-ion batteries are from equipment that has been built or engineered by inexperienced or unqualified people.

-Working on lithium-ion batteries can be highly dangerous.
+Don't take unnecessary risks: Working on lithium-ion batteries can be highly dangerous.
 Serious injuries and fatalities have occurred when batteries have been mishandled.

-Cheap, unprotected, and second-hand batteries used in DIY projects have led to severe fires causing significant loss.
+Don't DIY: Cheap, unprotected, and second-hand batteries used in DIY projects have led to severe fires causing significant loss.

 Downloads and more information